ivarref/rewriting-history/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/no.nsd/rewriting-history.svg)](https://clojars.org/no.nsd/rewriting-history)

 A library to rewrite Datomic history.
+On-prem only.

 ![Shoe-banging incident](Khruschev_shoe_fake.jpg "Shoe-banging incident")

 This library can rewrite the history of top level entities.
 A top level entity is an entity that is not referred by any other external entities.
 That is to say: no other entities is dependent on its existence.
-This is important because the rewriting will cause the entity ID of the top level entity and its children to change.

 ## 1 minute example